BeatSeat/LaTeXTrans/README.md

 ```

  > [!NOTE]
-For the following models, the recommended base_url is as follows:
+The following example shows the recommended base_url for different models:

 | Model |base_url|
 |:-|:-|